RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2021)

-The RDT-CW (Rapid Development Thunderstorm) product has been developed by Meteo-France in the framework of the EUMETSAT SAF in support to Nowcasting.
-Using mainly geostationnary satellite data, it provides information on clouds related to significant convective systems, from meso-alpha scale (200 to 2000 km) down to smaller scales (few pixels).
-It is provided to users in the form of list of numerical data stored in an output file.
+The RDT-CW (Rapidly Developing Thunderstorm - Convection Warning) product has been developed by Meteo-France in the framework of the EUMETSAT SAF in support to Nowcasting.
+Using mainly geostationnary satellite data, it provides information on clouds related to significant convective systems, from meso scale (200 to 2000 km) down to smaller scales (tenth of km).

 - The identification, monitoring and tracking of intense convective system clouds